 Make sure employee is TERMINATED.

 Calculate Date of Termination + 1 year

 That LATER date is the date the I-9 can be destroyed.

-Describe the rule and destruction procedure in your written Employer Immigration Compliance Plan, Policies and Procedures
+Describe the rules and destruction procedures in your written Employer Immigration Compliance Plan, Policies and Procedures.

 Schedule regular destruction dates (e.g. once a month).